OleksiyLa/Project_2/README.md

   - The cards need to be selected in ascending order, starting from one and going higher.
   - If a timer has not yet finished and the continue button has not been clicked, a user can reload or close the browser, and their progress will be saved.
   - If a user reloads the page or closes the tab while the game is in progress, the progress will not be saved, and the user will have to start from level 1.
+  - Clicking the toggler will either display or close the instructions.
+  - When you load the page, a popup above the instruction toggler will briefly appear.

 ### Unfixed Bugs

 ### Fixed Bugs

 ### Test against User stories
+  - Intuitive Interaction: As a user, I anticipate that the website will offer easy and intuitive interaction.
+    - The page features a simple and user-friendly design.
+Controlling the game is as easy as clicking the 'New Game' button.
+Afterward, the correct cards are momentarily displayed, providing a clear understanding of the task.
+If a user selects the wrong card or the correct cards in the wrong order, the chosen card is highlighted, allowing the user to make corrections.
+Despite the game's simplicity and user-friendliness, comprehensive instructions are available by clicking the question mark icon located on the right side of the control bar.

+  - Captivating Experience: In my user role, I look forward to an engaging and immersive game that effectively captures my attention and keeps me intrigued.
+    - This game is exceptionally captivating, presenting a well-structured system of rewards and consequences.
+Upon successfully completing a level, the level indicator rises, offering the user a gratifying sense of achievement.
+Moreover, as levels are passed, the increase in both the level and tries indicators contributes to user contentment.
+On the contrary, an incorrect card selection results in a decrease in the tries indicator, gently discouraging errors.
+Introducing a layer of healthy competition, the Max Level indicator functions as a motivator for users to engage repeatedly, aiming to surpass their personal best or even outdo other players.
+This blend of rewards, challenges, and competitiveness heightens the overall engagement of the game.

+  - Skill Development: As a user, I aim to use this game as a practical tool to enhance my memory skills.
+    - As the cards are briefly revealed for a short duration, users must maintain focus to achieve success in the game.
+Additionally, users need to remember not only the revealed cards but also their sequence, making this game ideal for enhancing memory and concentration skills.

+  - Demanding Challenge: In my user role, I expect the game to provide a significant level of challenge, pushing my abilities and ensuring long-lasting engagement.
+    - As the level increases, the difficulty also rises due to the addition of more cards to be revealed.
+Since users are required to remember both the opened cards and their specific order, the game becomes progressively more challenging.

 ## Deployment
 - __The site has been deployed to GitHub Pages.
 The deployment process involves the following steps:__